Noisy Graph Patterns via Ordered Matrices: Introduction

 Graphs are a ubiquitous tool to model relational data: analyzing and visualizing graphs has myriad applications, for example, in biology, logistics, humanities, social interactions, and business intelligence.
 The high-level structure of a graph is a crucial ingredient to support such analysis and visualization, and is typically considered to consist of salient \emph{graph patterns} and their interconnections.
 A common approach to visualize such patterns is via \emph{motif simplification}, replacing patterns (subgraphs) by a glyph indicating their structure.

 However, discovering graph patterns is notoriously difficult for two reasons.
 First, it is computationally hard to reliably detect the most salient patterns, even for very crisply defined structures such as cliques or bicliques \cite{DBLP:journals/jal/Hochbaum98, DBLP:journals/eor/WuH15}.
-This is due to the fact that there is an exponential number of (bi)cliques to check for.
+This is due to the fact that there is an exponential number of potential (bi)cliques to check.
 It is likely that almost all graph patterns are computationally hard to detect~\cite{DBLP:journals/siamcomp/DalirrooyfardVW21}.
 Second, real-world data sets often contain noise, and therefore typically deviate from patterns in their pure form.
 For example, some edges may be missing to formally consider a set of vertices as a clique, yet their interconnectivity is sufficiently high to consider it a pattern for most intents and purposes.
 Defining meaningful \emph{noisy patterns} and detecting their most salient occurrences is a currently unsolved challenge.

 \mypar{Contributions.} We propose to leverage well-ordered matrices as a tool to both define and detect noisy patterns.
 Common patterns emerge as contiguous, rectangular submatrices, effectively reducing the potential candidate set from exponential (all subsets) to polynomial, as a submatrix is readily defined by its two opposite corners.
 We use Moran's $I$, skewed to consider only adjacencies between present edges, to define the level of noise in a pattern in various ways.
 In the remainder, we focus on cliques and bicliques: we show how to efficiently detect the optimal set of noisy cliques exactly, and introduce a heuristic to detect a good set of noisy bicliques.
 Furthermore, we introduce a novel motif simplification that visualizes detected noisy patterns while explicitly encoding their level of noise.
 Our \emph{Ring Motif} simplification is a direct generalization of traditional node-link representations.
+Ring Motifs can be used as a stand-alone visualization of high-level graph structure captured by noisy patterns, or in combination with a matrix-view, which offers detailed view of individual edges.
+In this paper, we use the combined views with color-coordinated patterns.

 After reviewing related work, we formally introduce our definitions of noisy patterns and the considerations therein in \autoref{sec:defining}.
 In \autoref{sec:detecting}, we describe our algorithms for efficiently detecting a good set of noisy patterns.
 Our visualization technique is described in \autoref{sec:visualizing}, and used to demonstrate the results of our techniques on several real-world data sets in \autoref{sec:case-study}.